 Do not hesitate to talk with your artist and make sure to be communicative:

 Make sure to communicate during booking, your trial, and on your wedding day.
 In preparing for your trial create a look board of makeup styles you like to have on your wedding day.
-Be open to your artist if they do something you do not want let them know.
+Be open with your artist, if they do something you do not want, let them know.
 It is ok to guide your artist but remember to be open to their suggestions as well.